Joseph Dabrowski (born 1964)

 Joseph Andrzej Dabrowski (born July 17, 1964) is a Polish-Canadian prelate of the Catholic Church who has served as the 14th Bishop of the Diocese of Charlottetown from June 29, 2023 until 2025.
 He now serves as the 10th Bishop of the Diocese of Hamilton.
-Bishop Dabrowski began serving as Hamilton's bishop on November 1, 2025.
-He previously served as auxiliary bishop of the Diocese of London, Ontario from 2015 to 2023.
+Pope Leo XIV appointed Bishop Dabrowski the Bishop of Hamilton on November 1, 2025 although his official installation was on February 2, 2026.
+He previously served as auxiliary bishop of the London in Ontario from 2015 to 2023.
 Prior to being consecrated a bishop, he was the North American superior of the Congregation of Saint Michael the Archangel beginning in 2013.
 On April 2, 2023, Pope Francis appointed Dabrowski Bishop of the Diocese of Charlottetown following the retirement of Bishop Richard Grecco.

 Biography

 Early life

 Dabrowski was born in Wysoka Strzyżowska, Poland, and completed secondary school at the minor seminary of the Congregation of Saint Michael the Archangel.
 Inspired by his uncle, a Catholic priest, Dabrowski began seminary studies at the San Pietro Theological Institute in Viterbo, and was awarded a masters degree in philosophy and theology by the Pontificial Athenaeum of St. Anselm, and was ordained to the priesthood on May 4, 1991 by Divo Zadi, bishop of Civita Castellana.